avive/avive.github.io/readme.md

 - Designed, led development and launched the project's [dashboard](https://dash.spacemesh.io/) and [explorer](https://explorer.spacemesh.io/overview) apps.
 - Created developer tools and documentation to support ecosystem growth
 - Created successful open source blockchain and web3 community technical workshops and events.
 [WA on the blockchain 2019](https://avive.github.io/wasm_on_the_blockchain/) and [WA 💜 WEB3 2021](https://avive.github.io/wasm_on_the_blockchain_2021)
+- Raised $18M in 2 funding rounds from prominent blockchain investors
 <br/>

 ### **Co-founder & CTO | Gong, Inc.** | New York, NY | 2014-2017